toozuuu/ngxsmk-datatable/README.md

 ## ❓ FAQ

-**Q: How is this different from ngx-datatable?**
-A: We've fixed all known issues, implemented all pending PRs, optimized performance by 50%, reduced bundle size by 28%, and modernized the codebase with standalone components.

-**Q: Can I migrate from ngx-datatable?**
+**Q: What Angular versions are supported?**
+A: Angular 17 and above.
+Tested with Angular 17, 18, and 19.

+**Q: Is it production-ready?**
+A: Absolutely!
+Battle-tested in enterprise applications with large datasets.

+**Q: Does it work with Angular Material?**
 A: Yes!
-We maintain API compatibility where possible.
-See our migration guide.

-**Q: Does it work with Angular 18+?**
+It has a Material Design theme and works seamlessly with Angular Material.

+**Q: Can I use server-side pagination and sorting?**
 A: Yes!
-Tested and working with Angular 17, 18, and 19+.
+Set `externalPaging` and `externalSorting` to true and handle the events.

+**Q: How do I customize the appearance?**
+A: Use CSS variables, CSS classes, built-in themes, or custom templates.
+See the customization section.

-**Q: Is it production-ready?**
+**Q: Does it support TypeScript strict mode?**
-A: Absolutely!
-Battle-tested in enterprise applications.

-**Q: What about IE11 support?**
-A: We support modern browsers only.
-IE11 is not supported.
+A: Yes!
+Full TypeScript support with strict mode enabled.

 **Q: Can I use it commercially?**
 A: Yes!
 MIT license allows commercial use with no restrictions.

+**Q: How do I handle large datasets (100k+ rows)?**
+A: Use server-side pagination and sorting.
+Virtual scrolling helps, but server-side is recommended for massive datasets.

 ---